Signals

 Signals essentials

-• You can refresh emerging Signals every 24 hours.
+• You can refresh Signals every 24 hours.

-• Signals is currently only able to analyse feedback written in English.
+• It is currently only able to analyze Feedback written in English.

-• In this latest version Signals relies on your device's storage to keep track of changes.
-So when you make a change - such as archiving a Signal - it's just between you and your device.
-Your ProdPad account and fellow users won't be affected.,
+• In this latest version, suggested Signals relies on your device's storage to keep track of changes.
+When you make a change to a suggested Signal (such as removing Feedback from a Signal), it's just between you and your device.
+Your ProdPad account and fellow users won't be affected.

-• Signals by default analyses Feedback found in your Inbox or Reviewed states.
-Once you start to view and analyse your Signals, you can filter by state
+• By default, the algorithm only analyzes Feedback found in your Inbox or Reviewed states to creates Signals.
+Once you start to view and analyze your Signals, you can filter by state.

 • The more feedback you have in your ProdPad account, the more accurate and useful Signals will be.
 Here's how you can quickly import and populate your account with data from external sources, including CSV import.